S-Pooja/Getting-and-Cleaning-Data/CodeBook.md

 "timeBodyGyroscopeJerk-std()-Y"
 "timeBodyGyroscopeJerk-std()-Z"

-Mean and Std Dev of the magnitudes of the time domain variables above:
+-Mean and Std Dev of the magnitudes of the time domain variables above:

 "timeBodyAccelerometerMagnitude-mean()"
 "timeBodyAccelerometerMagnitude-std()"
 "timeGravityAccelerometerMagnitude-mean()" "timeGravityAccelerometerMagnitude-std()" "timeBodyAccelerometerJerkMagnitude-mean()" "timeBodyAccelerometerJerkMagnitude-std()"